The Great American Revolution: The New Revolution

 The New Revolution was among several rides at various parks that received an on-ride virtual reality (VR) feature.
 Riders were given the option to wear Samsung Gear VR headsets, to experience a 3D virtual world themed to a fighter jet, where riders flew through a futuristic city as co-pilots battling alien invaders.
 The feature debuted with the coaster when it emerged from refurbishment and reopened to season pass holders on March 26, 2016.
 It reopened to the general public on April 21, 2016.

 On February 8, 2017, Six Flags announced that The New Revolution would offer a new VR experience known as The New Revolution Galactic Attack.
 It was billed as the world's first mixed Virtual Reality Experience powered by Oculus VR.
 The experience was centered around an alien invasion in space.
 As riders crest the lift hill, the setting changed into an intergalactic battle seen from the cockpit of a fighter spaceship.
 It became available to the public on February 25.

 Beginning on November 18, 2017, Six Flags debuted a new VR experience to match the "Holiday in the Park" theme.
-Dubbed "Santa's Wild Sleigh Ride," it placed riders in Santa's sleigh as he delivered presents to a snowy town.
+Dubbed "Santa's Wild Sleigh Ride", it placed riders in Santa's sleigh as he delivered presents to a snowy town.

 In 2018, virtual reality headsets were moved to Lex Luthor: Drop of Doom.
-With the VR feature removed, the ride now operates in "Classic Revolution" mode.

-In November 2018, The New Revolution was renamed Red Sox Revolution temporarily after the park lost a World Series bet to Six Flags New England.
+In November 2018, The New Revolution was renamed Red Sox Revolution" temporarily after the park lost a World Series bet to Six Flags New England.